bitcoin-unlimited/BUwiki/grouptokenization/groupbchspec.md

 #### Authority Baton Rules

-* For every input authority with the Baton bit set, outPerms = outPerms | Flags *(figure out what authorities can be passed to child authorities, note that outPerms may start with bits set in subgroups due to the parent group permission inheritance rules specified earlier)*
+* For every input authority with the Baton bit set, batonPerms = batonPerms | Flags *(figure out what authorities can be passed to child authorities, note that batonPerms may start with bits set in subgroups due to the parent group permission inheritance rules specified earlier)*

- * For every output authority it MUST be true that  Flags & ~outPerms == 0.  *(Enforce permissions when passing the baton from input to output -- no bit can be set in Flags, unless it is set in outPerms)*
+ * For every output authority it MUST be true that  Flags & ~batonPerms == 0.  *(Enforce permissions when passing the baton from input to output -- no bit can be set in Flags, unless it is set in batonPerms)*
- * For every non-genesis output authority it MUST be true that  Flags & ~ALL_PERM_BITS == 0.  *(Enforce that unused bits are zero, for later use)*
+ * For every non-genesis output authority it MUST be true that  Flags & ~ALL_FLAG_BITS == 0.  *(Enforce that unused bits are zero, for later use)*
+ * For every output authority it MUST be true that  Flags & ~RESERVED_FLAG_BITS == 0.  *(Enforce that reserved flag bits are zero, for later use)*

 #### Token Quantity Rules